-Thinking back to scheme 1 which introduced the Safety & Security Development Stages matrix (S&S/DS-matrix) we have seen the Amsterdam school safety and security initiative slowly reach the stage of 'management': an active safety and security policy has emerged.
-Every one is now convinced an integrated multi agency approach is necessary.
-Safety and security coordinators within each school are connecting with management and a real policy is now formulated not only within the school but also for the different school regions and Amsterdam as a whole.
-Crime Prevention Through Environmental Design is an integrated and very important part of this policy.
-It took all participants about five years to come from the stage of denying crime and insecurity problem in and around schools to the present stage of an integrated approach, which is managed by one coordinator having his own office (+ secretarial support) who is backed by three regional coordinators and about 40 safety and security coordinators within the schools.
-This whole machinery is still pretty weak though.
-In the - pure theoretical! - case the city of Amsterdam would stops funding this policy tomorrow, schools would most probably not be willing to pay for the integrative machinery by themselves.
-In that case we also suppose that a substantial number of safety and security coordinators would return to their old jobs.
-Obviously the last stage in the S&SS-matrix - integration - is not yet completely reached which may come as no surprise since the term 'multi agency approach' is very easily tossed but the implementation of a sophisticated multi agency approach is not light a task and it showed to be a heavy burden in the Amsterdam school safety and security policy.
+Thinking back to scheme 1 which introduced the Safety & Security Development Stages matrix we have seen the Amsterdam school safety and security initiative slowly reaches the stage of 'management': an active safety and security policy has emerged.
+Everyone is now convinced an integrated multi agency approach is necessary.
+Safety and security co-ordinators within each school are connecting with management and a real policy is now formulated not only within the school but also for the different school regions and Amsterdam as a whole.
+It took all participants about five years to come from the stage of denying crime and insecurity problems in and around schools to the present stage of an integrated approach, which is managed by one project manager (being a school manager too), having his own office (+ secretarial support) who is backed by three regional co-ordinators and about 40 safety and security co-ordinators within the schools and last but not least by de school managers.

+This whole machinery is still vulnerable.
+In the - pure theoretical! - case the city of Amsterdam would stops funding this policy tomorrow, schools would most probably not be able to pay for the integrative machinery by themselves and the communication lines will get clogged up.
+In that case we also suppose that a substantial number of safety and security co-ordinators would return to their old jobs.
+Obviously the last stage in the S&SS-matrix - integration - is not yet completely reached.

+This may come as no surprise since the term 'multi agency approach' is very easily tossed, but the implementation of a sophisticated multi agency approach is not light a task and it showed to be a heavy burden in the Amsterdam school safety and security policy.